 But you don’t have a pasta maker at home right now.
 What a big deal!
 Here we are going to share with you how to make homemade pasta without a machine.
 Though making pasta at home without a machine is time-consuming, but it would be nutritious and fun.

 How to make homemade pasta without a machine

-We all want our effort to be successful, whether it is about a professional career or a cooking process.
 So, let me share a secret tip behind making tasty and fancy pasta without a pasta maker.
 And, that is nothing but the magic of kneading and resting the dough for the acute period.
 So, let’s explore out the full process of the homemade pasta recipe.